 We believe that every person or organization contributing to a consumptionist society should give something back to mother earth in return.
 To us, lmaking the planet greener is an obvious step in securing a better future for the planet we love and the next generations to come.
-Partnering with the amazing team at One More Tree Planted , we plant trees by the help of every sale on Herbalize Store.
+Partnering with the amazing team at One More Tree Planted , we help plant trees and empower communities around the world with the help of our customers!

 Join us while we help to do our small part and #HerbalizeForTrees

 We are focusing on Guatemala at the moment.
 Its just one of many places Onemoretreeplanted.org are working their magic planting trees with the help of locals.